RodrigoHTEC10/Manga_Distribution_Program-TC1031.602/README.md

 ### **Implements mechanisms of proper data consulting from the data structures**

-The usage of the Record class (which is the Simple Linked List) is done completely through the use of the Collection class functions.
+The usage of the Record class (which is a Double Linked List) is done completely through the use of the Collection class functions.

 The Action objects that form the Record are created inside the Collection functions of addVolume(), setSortType() and eraseVolume(), and inmediately added to the Record which is created at the declaration of the Collection object.
 In this way, the creation is automatic and based on user actions taken on the Main Menu.

-The only information that the User needs from the Record are its elements and modifiable elements, which are string vectors that show the information of either all the Actions of the Record, or only modifiable Actions which are "Adding" or "Eliminating" whose status "reversed" equals false; these are obtained through functions from Collection which are equally obtained from the inner traversing of the Record elements through its functions.
+The only information that the User needs from the Record are its elements and modifiable elements, which are string vectors that show the information of either all the Actions of the Record, or only modifiable Actions which are "Adding" or "Eliminating" in the chosen order from Recent to Old, or viceversa; these are obtained through functions from Collection which are equally obtained from the inner traversing of the Record elements through its functions from head to tail, or viceversa depending on the user input.
 At no moment, the user moves freely through the linked list; but rather, the program obtains the required elements from it with punctual functions.

 By taking the previous actions, the data consulting is performed automatically and show to the User, which may or may not modify actions based on free will and appreciate its impact both on the Record of Actions as the Volumes Collection.